Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Linking_channel.md

 After step 2, the `Link a channel` dialog should close and the RHS should persist its state.
 After step 3, the `Link channels` button should be disabled in the `Link a channel` dialog.
 After step 4, the dropdown list should be disabled for the `Microsoft Teams channel` when the `Microsoft Teams team` is not selected in the `Link a channel` dialog.
-After step 5, the desired channel should get linked and a toast message should be visible in the RHS of the MS Teams sync plugin for successful linking with an update in the list of linked channels on MM.
+After step 5, the desired channel should get linked with an update in the `List of linked channels` in the RHS of the MS Teams sync plugin on MM.